 Cycle Oregon prides itself on providing a fully supported ride.
 Our goal is to help you finish each day’s ride.
 To that end, our course is complete with the following services and amenities.

 Course support services are available only during the course hours.
 If you start before the course opens or are still riding after the course closes, there will be no support services available.
-All Cycle Oregon riders still on the course after 6 p.m.
-(4 p.m. on Sunday) will be offered a ride to camp.
+All Cycle Oregon riders still on the course after closure will be offered a ride to camp.
 If you choose not to take the ride you will be on your own to get back to camp.

 Food and Drink on the Course

-Lunch is provided on the course each day (except for short routes).
+Lunch is typically provided on the course each day for the longer route and in camp for the shorter routes.
 Lunch sites will be complete with food, beverages, restrooms, water, bike mechanics, gear drop and a medical attendant.
-Lunch is open from 9 a.m. to 2 p.m.

 In addition to the Rest Stops, one or two water stops per day will provide water and restrooms.

-There will be multiple SAG vans on the course each day.
+There will be multiple SAG vehicles on the course each day.
 They are available to transport cyclists in cases of mechanical problems or medical injuries.
 They also have extra water, snacks, and sunscreen if needed.
 If at any time you need assistance, please signal a SAG van with a “thumbs down” signal.
-If you do get into a SAG van, you may not be transported directly to camp.
-The SAG vans usually wait until they are full to go to camp.
+If you do get into a SAG vehicle, you may not be transported directly to camp.
+The SAG vehicles usually wait until they are full to go to camp.

-The Bike Gallery will provide mechanics on the course, at rest stops and at lunch.
+Bike mechanics will provide support on the course, at rest stops and at lunch.
 They will make basic repairs in order to get you to an overnight campsite.
-All mechanical services are provided compliments of The Bike Gallery.
 Cyclists will incur any charges associated with parts or extensive repairs.

 Motorcycle safety patrol volunteers drive the Cycle Oregon course each day.
 They are a great source of information and assistance and enhance the overall safety of the ride by interacting with riders who may pose a hazard by unlawful or unsafe riding.